medusa-project/wikibase-docker-ideals/README-demo-install.md

 the "volumes:" section, a line was added to mount the new file over the file in the docker container.
 That line is **"- ./uiuc-library-config/LocalSettings.php.template:/LocalSettings.php.template"**.

-Changes to store secrets in a .env file, instead of storing them directly in the docker-compose.yml file.
+**Changes to store secrets in a .env file**, instead of storing them directly in the docker-compose.yml file.
 This also includes updating the .gitignore file so that the .env is not stored in github repository.
 A new file called env-template was created that has the template (but not the actual secrets) for the .env file contents.

 Changes to disable **Quickstatements** : In the docker-compose.yml the quickstatements section has been commented out.

-### Implementation instructions.
+### Installation Steps.

 ##### Provision AWS resources with terraform.